-It doesn’t really matter what you smash, but always bear in mind that you may have to pay for any damage you cause, be it the replacement of your own goods or the cost of company equipment, your neighbor’s possessions, items belonging to strangers etc (and any ensuing fines if apprehended).
+It doesn’t really matter what you smash, but keep in mind you may have to pay for any damage you cause, be it the replacement of your own goods or the cost of company equipment, your neighbor’s possessions, items belonging to strangers etc. (and any ensuing fines if apprehended).

-You also have to take into account what I call the “futility factor” (FF).
-Trying to smash an unsmashable object is no fun and kind of boring after a while.
-Objects with a high FF include boulders and Humvees.
+You also have to take into account what I call the “Futility Factor” (FF).
+Trying to smash an unsmashable object is no fun at all, and kind of boring after a while.
+Objects with a high FF include boulders, Humvees and World War Two bunkers.

 Smashing Stuff Calorie Calculator Estimates